journberk/J124Final/README.md

 ## Additional Sources

 1. [2022 Law School Enrollment by Race & Ethnicity](Law_School_Enrollment_by_Race_&_Ethnicity_(2022).pdf)
+* This source is a journalistic piece from Enjuris that uses data to break down the statistics regarding "Racially-Ethnic Minority" students attending law school.
+It shows more insight into the specific ethnicities the students identify with where they are concentrated in the United States.

+2.

 ### Question 1
 #### *What percentage of the 2022 incoming law school students are people of color?*